Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Introduction

 which is again a quadratic function of $\xi$.
 It has a real solution only if

-Compared to the static case, Eq. (\ref{eq:toy_stability_st}), including the dynamical effect makes instability more likely to occur as the maximum $\epsilon$ is smaller by a factor of $(\omega_f^2-\varpi^2)^2/\omega_f^4$.
-This model will be relevant for the discussions in \S \ref{sec:instab_eq_tide} about finite-frequency corrections to the equilibrium tide.
+Compared to the static case of Eq. (\ref{eq:toy_stability_st}), including the dynamical effect makes instability more likely to occur as the maximum $\epsilon$ is smaller by a factor of $(\omega_f^2-\varpi^2)^2/\omega_f^4$.
+This model will be relevant for the discussions in \S \ref{sec:instab_eq_tide} about finite-frequency corrections to the equilibrium tide, \hang{relevant mainly to asynchronous donors in mildly eccentric binaries.}

 Another way to incorporate the dynamical effect is to consider $\xi=\xi_{\rm dyn} \cos(\varpi t) + \eta e^{\sigma t}$ with $\xi_{\rm dyn} \in \mathbb{R}$ treated as a known quantity.
 Eq. (\ref{eq:toy}) is now treated as a quadratic function of $\eta$, and a solution with $\sigma=0$ can be arranged, by again examining the discriminant, if